 For more information on the carrier please visit their website by clicking here.
 Also, for more information about NARP please click here.
 Finally, below is a historic company diesel and electric locomotive roster.
 More information can be found here regarding its active roster.
 Also, the carrier operates 12 train sets of Talgo and 20 of the Acela Express.
 Finally, for an early roster please click here.

 |EMD||GP38H-3||520-527||1966, Rebuilt in 2004 from Go Transit GP40s.||8|

 |EMD||AEM7AC||901-953||2000-2002 (Rebuilt from AEM-7s.)||53|

-Lastly, to learn more about Amtrak consider one, or both, of these books; Amtrak by Brian Solomon and Amtrak in the Heartland by Craig Sanders.
-Mr. Solomon's book gives an excellent general history of the carrier since its start up in 1971 while Mr. Sanders' book covers Amtrak mostly in Midwestern regionals.
+Lastly, to learn more about the carrier consider one, or both, of these books; Amtrak by Brian Solomon and Amtrak in the Heartland by Craig Sanders.
+Mr. Solomon's book gives an excellent general history of the carrier since its start up in 1971 while Mr. Sanders' book covers its operations mostly in the Midwest.
 In any event, both books are filled with information and pictures so if you have an interest in Amtrak or are interested in learning more about the carrier you certainly won't be disappointed in one, or both books.
 If you're interested in perhaps purchasing either (or both) of these books please visit the links below which will take you to ordering information through Amazon.com, the trusted online shopping network.